It’s important that we do our best to take care of ourselves and check in on loved ones who might face mental health challenges during this time.

 To help you remain connected to your social network, here are some ideas:

-Schedule regular calls with friends like you would schedule a work meeting.
-If you can, make them video calls, using FaceTime or Skype, Zoom, or other video-calling options.
+- Schedule regular calls with friends and family like you would schedule a work meeting.
+If you can, make them video calls, using FaceTime, Skype, Zoom, or other video-calling options.

-Catch up with old friends by email, phone, or on social media platforms.
+- Catch up with old friends you’ve been out of touch with by email, phone, or on social media platforms.

-Tune in to live-streamed concerts and other events.
+- Tune in to live-streamed concerts and other events together.

-Friendly with your neighbors?
-Plan to meet up outside at a safe distance for daily check-ins.
+- Have neighbors you know?
+Plan to meet up outside at a safe distance for daily or regular check-ins.